Frankenweenie (2012 film): Filming

-Music and soundtrack
+Music

 In early 2011, it was announced that Danny Elfman would score Frankenweenie, with work already started on pre-production music.

 Prior to the film's release, both an "inspired by" soundtrack album, Frankenweenie: Unleashed!, and Elfman's Frankenweenie: The Original Motion Picture Soundtrack were released by Walt Disney Records on September 25, 2012.
 The download of Frankenweenie: Unleashed! contained bonus content, including a custom icon and an app that loaded a menu to view more bonus content, provide input, or buy more music from Disney Music Group.

 Release

 Marketing

-In the lead up to the film's release in October 2012, there was a traveling art exhibition detailing the work that went into creating the film.
+In the lead-up to the film's release in October 2012, there was a traveling art exhibition detailing the work that went into creating the film.
 During the exhibition, it was possible to see sets and characters that were used for this stop motion feature film.

 From September 14 to November 5, 2012, Disney California Adventure offered exclusive scenes from the film during nighttime operating hours of Muppet*Vision 3D.

 At Disneyland, Sparky's tombstone was added to the pet cemetery outside of Haunted Mansion Holiday, a seasonal attraction that features characters from Burton's The Nightmare Before Christmas.